Sonde

 A real-time block explorer, analytics platform, and on-chain intelligence suite for the XRP Ledger — self-initiated, designed and built from scratch.
 Running live at sondelab.com.

-• — Three dedicated XRPL WebSocket connections
+• — Polyglot data stack across three live XRPL WebSocket connections

 • — Wallet-based auth and a live subscription product